amcginlay/k8s-primer/content/011_setup/_index.md

 sudo growpart /dev/nvme0n1 1
 sudo xfs_growfs -d /

-df -T # ... check disk usage has been reduced
+df -T # ... check disk use percentage has been reduced
 ```

 ## Dispose of the pre-loaded Docker images